chegehimself/thriller-diary/README.md

 # thriller-diary

 This is online journal where users can pen down their thoughts and feelings.
+Access live version through this [link](https://james-chege.github.io/thriller-diary/).

 ## folder structure
 ```